Rose (Doctor Who episode): Reception

 "Rose" received positive reviews and was seen as a successful relaunch to the programme.
 Harry Venning of The Stage praised Davies' script, particularly for taking it seriously and making it scary.
 He was pleased with Piper's acting and with the character of Rose, who proved to be more independent than her predecessors.
 However, he felt that Eccleston was "the show's biggest disappointment" as he seemed unsuited to a fantasy role.
 Digital Spy's Dek Hogan stated that production values had increased from the classic series, and praised the acting of Eccleston, Piper, and Clarke, and their respective characters.
 However, he felt that some of the humour — such as the wheelie bin burping after it consumes Mickey — was not as enjoyable as an adult.
 The Sydney Morning Herald reviewer Robin Oliver praised Davies for "[taking] an adult approach to one of television's most famous characters" and "[overriding] the cash-strapped production values of the past to make his new doctor competitive in a high-tech market".
 Kay McFadden of The Seattle Times described the revival as "superb" and "intelligent and well-done".
 However, Stephen Brook of The Guardian said that it was "pitched at its youngest ever audience", and also felt that the episode had an "overdose on humour".

 Retrospective reviews have also been positive.
 Patrick Mulkern of Radio Times gave "Rose" four out of five stars in 2013, particularly praising Rose's fleshed-out life and how it welcomed in new viewers.
-While he noted "minor gripes" and felt the Autons' destruction was toned-down, he praised the direction and the performances and called it "a blinding success".
+While he noted "minor gripes" and felt the Autons' destruction was toned down, he praised the direction and the performances and called it "a blinding success".
 The A.V.
-Club reviewer Alasdair Wilkins gave the episode a grade of a B, also noting how important it was that Rose's world was shown first.
-He felt that some effects already seemed dated in 2013 and Jackie and Mickey were one-dimensional, but the episode succeeded above all else, especially in developing Rose and the Doctor's relationship and pointing out that Doctor Who is dangerous.
+Club reviewer Alasdair Wilkins gave the episode a grade of B, also noting how important it was that Rose's world was shown first.
+He felt that some effects already seemed dated in 2013 and Jackie and Mickey were one-dimensional, but the episode succeeded above all else, especially in developing Rose and the Doctor's relationship and pointing out that the Doctor is dangerous.
 In 2013, Ben Lawrence of The Daily Telegraph named "Rose" as one of the top ten Doctor Who stories set in the contemporary time.

 Legacy

 On March 26, 2020, the fifteenth anniversary of the episode, a collective fan "Watch-along" was held on Twitter.
 Writer of the episode Russell T Davies participated and released a prequel and sequel to the episode.
 The prequel was entitled "Doctor Who and the Time War", an unused story intended for Doctor Who magazine but declined for contradicting The Day of the Doctor.
 The story concerns The Eighth Doctor's regeneration into The Ninth Doctor after the events of the Time War.
-The sequel, entitled "Revenge of the Nestene", was released in audio form, akin to the Big Finish range, continues the story from the novelisation and concerns the survival of one Auton after the events of the episode.
+The sequel, entitled "Revenge of the Nestene", was released in audio form, akin to the Big Finish range.
+It continues the story from the novelisation and concerns the survival of one Auton after the events of the episode.
 The infamous Graham Norton interruption was also recreated.